Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Computational Study

+Furthermore, it is interesting to examine low-income riders whose trips take longer than 40 minutes in the existing transit system.
+These trips, called {\em low-income long transit (LILT) trips}, constitute 28\% of the low-income rides and have an average transit time of 51.39 minutes.
+Under the baseline ODMTS design their average trip duration decreased to 32.21 minutes, a 37\% reduction in transit time.
 For riders with mode choice, the durations of the existing transit routes are also significantly reduced under the baseline ODMTS design.
 Interestingly, riders who adopt the ODMTS have routes almost as short as direct trips.
 The reduction in average trip duration is 71\% and 70\% for middle-income and high-income riders who adopt the ODMTS design, making the proposed ODMTS substantially more attractive.
 The riders who do not adopt ODMTS have longer direct trip times: although the baseline ODMTS improves over the existing system, the reduction in transit time is not enough to induce a mode change.